aws-samples/aws-cdk-intro-workshop/workshop/content/english/40-dotnet/70-advanced-topics/200-pipelines/3000-new-pipeline.md

 The above code does several things:

 * `new CodePipeline(...)`: This initializes the pipeline with the required values.
 This will serve as the base component moving forward.
 Every pipeline requires at bare minimum:
     * `Synth(...)`: The `synthAction` of the pipeline describes the commands necessary to install dependencies, build, and synth the CDK application from source.
-This should always end in a *synth* command, for NPM-based projects this is always `npx cdk synth`.
+This should always end in a *synth* command, for NPM-based projects this is always `cdk synth`.
         * The `input` of the synth step specifies the repository where the CDK source code is stored.